owebster/MS2-Welcome-to-Wales/README.md

 This was also used to debug any structural and styling issues on the fly

 ### Buttons and Links
-All buttons, links and audio that has been embedded has been accounted for and directs to the right source
+All buttons and links have been accounted for and directs to the right source

 ## Deployment:
 During this project, I made sure that I spent some of my time focusing on how to properly manage and deploy my project.
 I used my own IDE (VSCode), Github's desktop app and the IDE's (VS Code) terminal to create branches, test and deploy my code.
 I primarily did my work in my testing branch as I knew that I would commit to my main branch closer to the time I made my site public.
 Within the IDE: